- 4-H Youth Development Leader

 Tom Woods, EMGV Coordinator, Brunswick County, North Carolina

-Many EMGV organizations across the state rely on plant sales both to raise funds and to provide an educational opportunity for the public.
+Many EMG organizations across the state rely on plant sales both to raise funds and to provide an educational opportunity for the public.
 Plant sales are complicated and present many logistical challenges.
-The chart below provides a list of possible tasks and the corresponding assignment of responsibilities for a typical North Carolina EMGV organization.
+The chart below provides a list of possible tasks and the corresponding assignment of responsibilities for a typical NC State EMG organization.
 Because the chart is not comprehensive and each plant sale is unique, use the chart as a starting point for planning a plant sale.

 |Set Dates for Plant Sale||